 The Laboratory shall evaluate suppliers of critical consumables, supplies, and services which affect the quality of testing.
-The Deputy Assistant Director/Operations Manager shall maintain a list of approved suppliers and records of all evaluations.
+The Assistant Director of Administrative Operations shall maintain a list of approved suppliers and records of all evaluations.

 4.7 Service to the Customer